The Sifford Sojournal

 [2.]
 His work with men, as a prophet and king.

 (1.)
 As a prophet, and so as a messenger of the covenant, Mal. iii.
-11. He showeth us the way how we may be reconciled with God, persuading us also to be so reconciled to God.
-For we are ignorant and obstinate, loath to part with sin and submit to God’s terms; therefore he revealeth, and persuadeth us to accept, the conditions of the new covenant, and to cast away all our rebellion against God, and enter into his peace: 2 Cor. v.
+11. He shows us the way how we may be reconciled with God, persuading us also to be so reconciled to God.
+For we are ignorant and obstinate, loath to part with sin and submit to God’s terms; therefore he reveals, and persuades us to accept, the conditions of the new covenant, and to cast away all our rebellion against God, and enter into his peace: 2 Cor. v.
 20, ‘Now then we are ambassadors for Christ; as though God did beseech you by us, we pray you, in Christ’s stead, be ye reconciled to God.’
 They plead in his name, and by virtue of his power.

 (2.)
 As a king and lord; so he maketh these terms part of the new law for the remedying of lapsed mankind: Heb. v.
 8, ‘Though he were a son, yet he learned obedience by the things he suffered.’
 And not only so, but he subdueth us to himself,’ Luke xi.
 21; by strong hand rescueth us out of the power of the devil, and giveth us grace to serve him acceptably, Heb. xii.
 28; and taketh us into his care, and ruleth us and protecteth us, till we enter into everlasting life.
 His lordship is a great part of his mediation.